Sahriar-47/Sahriar-s-Projects/README.md

 # Sahriar-s-First-Project
+This is my first github repository .
+Author: Sahriar Ahmad
-It was my first project on Snake Game when i was go on the university 1st year student.
+This is my first project on Snake Game when i was go on through the university 1st year student.